rgeyer/ATVdetails/README.md

 4. copy ATVdetails.json to MADfolder/personal_commands/ and Reload existing jobs in MADmin
 5. execute: ``./update`` and/or add it to crontab to run daily

-Note: update script will delete everything in MAD update_log.json
+Note: update script will delete everything in MAD update_log.json also make sure no other job is running at the time